jaredar1232/jaredar1232/README.md

 ## I'm a Developer, World Travler, and Tech Nerd!
 - 🔭 I’m currently working on a videoplatform concept with another developer in Germany!
 - 🌱 I love learning about everything 🤣
-- 🥅 2020 Goals: Start working with an amazing comapny, expand my knowledge base of programming, and maybe move somewhere new
+- 🥅 2020 Goals: Start working with an amazing comapny, expand and strengthen my programmins skills, move somewhere new?
 - ⚡ Fun fact: I love cooking, playing sports, and reading (currently reading The Way of Zen by Alan Watts)... any Sanderson fans?

 ### Connect with me: